radubogdan/dotfiles/README.md

 This is my personal Vim configuration.
 It's not the best vim configuration out there, it's made according to my preferences.

-It'd  like to think it's a simple vim configuration (not bloated with useless plugins) and it's very good if you are a web developer who use python,django, ruby,  ruby on rails, javascript, html(haml), sass etc.
+It'd  like to think it's a simple vim configuration and it's very good if you are a web developer who uses python,django, ruby,  ruby on rails, javascript, html(haml), sass etc.

+There are 2 versions of this, the __normal__ one has more plugins and it's going to load a little bit slow.The __light__ one is faster and has less plugins.

 Feel free to fork, pull request or distribute it.